schwarrior/VanishingSquares/README.md

 # VanishingSquares
-A screensaver / browser bauble of rectangles disappearing into a vanishing point
+A screensaver / browser bauble of rectangles appearing then receeding to vanishing point